trychlos/pwix-ui-layout/README.md

 ## Rationale

-A client-only Meteor helper package to detect at runtime the nature of the user interface to be displayed:
+A Meteor helper package to detect at runtime the nature of the user interface to be displayed:

 - either in portrait or paysage mode
 - either for a large screen (desktop) or a small one (mobile)